PALS Workshop@EMNLP

 Submit directly via OpenReview: https://openreview.net/group?id=EMNLP/2025/Workshop/PALS

 See Important Dates for deadlines.
-Papers will be non-archival and can be published on preprint servers, such as ArXiv.
+All accepted papers are non-archival and can be published on preprint servers, such as ArXiv.

 Dual Submissions